Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 - a product team needs to expose warehouse-derived data in a production workflow

-- an AI agent needs to answer a question without crossing permission boundaries
+- an agent needs to answer a question without crossing permission boundaries

 - a platform team needs to understand what breaks if a source changes